-In 1992, Bob Wood and I took his Mud Hen 17 foot sailboat to Maine by camper and trailer.
-Along the way we sailed in several lakes and bays, and on the way home we took in the Tall Ships as they returned to Boston Harbor to celebrate the 500th Anniversary of Columbus' discovery of the new world.
-That we could do so much with such a small boat made a profound impact on me.
-I had been a large boat sailor for some 20 years at the time.
-Being able to combine camping and sailing seemed like a wonderful way to see parts of the country and the coastline that I'd never have time to see by water alone.
+In 1992, Bob Wood and Ron Hoddinott took his Mud Hen 17 foot sailboat to Maine by camper and trailer.
+Along the way they sailed in several lakes and bays, and on the way home, took in the Tall Ships as they returned to Boston Harbor to celebrate the 500th Anniversary of Columbus' discovery of the new world.
+That they could do so much with such a small boat made a profound impact on them.
+They had been large boat sailors for some 30 years at the time.
+Being able to combine camping and sailing seemed like a wonderful way to see parts of the country and the coastline!

-It took me several more years of yachting and small boat sailing to determine which one I wanted to do the most.
-Small boats won the battle for my heart.
+It took Bob and Ron several more years of yachting and small boat sailing to determine which one they wanted to do the most.
+Small boats won the battle for their heart.
 They offer so much more than the larger in-the-water-always type of sailboat.
-The ability to sail in different destinations each weekend and scan the atlas for different cruising destinations for longer trips really opened up the world of sailing for me.
-And living in Florida, having extreme shallow draft has meant that I don't have to worry about staying in the channels.
+The ability to sail in different destinations each weekend and scan the atlas for different cruising destinations for longer trips really opened up the world of sailing.
+And living in Florida, having extreme shallow draft has meant that they din't have to worry about staying in the channels.
 Sailing outside of the "shipping lanes" of the intercoastal means a smoother and less congested voyage.
-Sailing past wading trout fishermen as they stare in amazement has become a favorite pastime for me.
-The Sea Pearl 21 is my vessel of choice.
-It is easy to launch and retrieve by myself, and can be rigged, in the water and sailing seven minutes after arriving at the launch site.
+Sailing past wading trout fishermen as they stare in amazement became a favorite pastime.
+The Sea Pearl 21 was Ron's vessel of choice.
+Bob Wood chose the Edey and Duff Dovekie.
+Both were easy to launch and retrieve alone, and can be rigged, in the water and sailing seven minutes after arriving at the launch site.
 Others may make different selections of shallow draft vessels.
 They are all welcome in the WCTSS.